Challenge

 Outcomes

-• Customers could roll up metrics across teams they managed,
+• Customers could roll up metrics across teams they managed, removing a long-standing class of ‘can’t get there from here’ requests

 • Self-service replaced engineering-mediated dashboard creation, reducing the bottleneck and the request load